sanamhub/claveConsulting-expressionify/Readme.md

 ## Inspiration and help

-The first part of this project relies heavily on the work done by [Luke McGregor](https://twitter.com/staticv0id) in his [LinqExpander](https://github.com/lukemcgregor/LinqExpander) project, as described in his article on [composable repositories - nesting expressions](https://blog.staticvoid.co.nz/2016/composable_repositories_-_nesting_extensions/), and on the updated code by [Ben Cull](https://twitter.com/BenWhoLikesBeer) in his article [Expression and Projection Magic for Entity Framework Core ](https://benjii.me/2018/01/expression-projection-magic-entity-framework-core/).
+The first part of this project relies heavily on the work done by [Luke McGregor](https://twitter.com/staticv0id) in his [LinqExpander](https://github.com/lukemcgregor/LinqExpander) project, as described in his article on [composable repositories - nesting expressions](https://blog.staticvoid.co.nz/2016/composable_repositories_-_nesting_extensions/), and on the updated code by [Ben Cull](https://twitter.com/BenWhoLikesBeer) in his article [Expression and Projection Magic for Entity Framework Core](https://benjii.me/2018/01/expression-projection-magic-entity-framework-core/).

 The second part of this project uses Roslyn to analyze and generate code, and part of it is built directly on code by [Carlos Mendible](https://twitter.com/cmendibl3) from his article [Create a class with .NET Core and Roslyn](https://carlos.mendible.com/2017/03/02/create-a-class-with-net-core-and-roslyn/).

 The rest is stitched together from various Stack Overflow answers and code snippets found on GitHub.

 [1]: https://www.nuget.org/packages/Clave.Expressionify/
 [2]: https://claveconsulting.visualstudio.com/Nugets/_build/latest?definitionId=14